-A class of 1991 Kamehameha Schools Kapālama graduate, Robert Nobriga was born and raised on Maui, but attended Kapālama as a boarder from the grade seven.
-The roots of his ‘ohana are in Hāna, Maui and dating farther back to Na‘alehu, Hawai‘i.
+A class of 1991 Kamehameha Schools Kapālama graduate, Robert Nobriga was born and raised on Maui, but attended Kapālama as a boarder from grade seven.
+The roots of his ‘ohana are in Hāna, Maui and date back farther to Na‘alehu, Hawai‘i.

 Nobriga has served on the Kamehameha Schools Board of Trustees since 2013.

 From 2009 until his appointment as trustee, Nobriga was one of two financial experts appointed by the Probate Court as independent audit committee members whose purpose was to assist the Kamehameha Schools Board of Trustees in fulfilling its fiduciary responsibilities.